Kurvelo is a limited distribution medication.

 Kurvelo Side Effects

-This drug might affect certain laboratory tests, such as those for blood clotting factors and thyroid function, potentially causing inaccurate results.
-Ensure lab personnel and all your healthcare providers are aware that you are using this medication.
+It's important to inform your doctor of any new medications you start, and discuss whether you should use additional reliable birth control methods.
+If you experience unusual spotting or breakthrough bleeding, let your doctor know, as these could indicate that your birth control is not working properly.
+This medication may also affect certain laboratory tests, such as those for blood clotting and thyroid function, potentially leading to inaccurate results.
+Ensure that lab personnel and all your healthcare providers are aware that you are taking this medication.

 What does Kurvelo do?